Notary Public

 WHAT FEES MAY A NOTARY COLLECT FOR SERVICES?

-Notaries public are entitled to the sum of five dollars ($5) for carrying out any of the enumerated powers listed above.
+Notaries public are entitled to a sum not to exceed ten dollars ($10) for carrying out any of the enumerated powers listed above.
 Code of Alabama § 36-20-74.

-WHAT IS THE PENALTY FOR PERFORMING A NOTARIAL ACT WITHOUT A COMMISSION OR AN EXPIRED COMMISSION?
+WHAT IS THE PENALTY FOR PERFORMING A NOTARIAL ACT WITHOUT A COMMISSION OR WITH AN EXPIRED COMMISSION?

 IS A NOTARY PUBLIC SUBJECT TO IMPEACHMENT AND REMOVAL FROM OFFICE?